-General Adams's publications and out-door maneuvring taken in connection with the editorial articles of the "Republican," are not more foolish and contradictory than they are ludicrous and amusing.
-One week the "Republican" notifies the public that Gen. Adams is preparing an instrument that will tear, rend, split, rive, blow up, confound, overwhelm, annihilate, extinguish, exterminate, burst asunder, and grind to powder all its slanderers, and particularly Talbott and Lincoln-all of which is to be done in due time.
+General Adams's publications and out-door manœuvring, taken in connection with the editorial articles of the Republican, are not more foolish and contradictory than they are ludicrous and amusing.
+One week the Republican notifies the public that Gen. Adams is preparing an instrument that will tear, rend, split, rive, blow up, confound, overwhelm, annihilate, extinguish, exterminate, burst asunder, and grind to powder all its slanderers, and particularly Talbott and Lincoln-all of which is to be done in due time.

 Then for two or three weeks all is calm-not a word said.
-Again the "Republican" comes forth with a mere passing remark that "Public opinion has decided in favor of Gen. Adams," and intimates that he will give himself no more trouble about the matter. the meantime Adams himself is prowling about, and as Burns says of the Devil, "For prey, a' holes and corners tryin'," and in one instance, goes so far as to take an old acquaintance of mine several steps from a crowd and apparently weighed down with the importance of his business, gravely and solemnly asks him if "he ever heard Lincoln say he was a deist."
-Anon the "Republican" comes again, "We invite the attention of the public to General Adams's communication," &c., "The victory is a great one," "The triumph is overwhelming."
-(I really believe the editor of the Illinois "Republican" is fool enough to think General Adams is an honest man.)
-Then Gen. Adams leads off-"Authors most egregiously mistaken," &c., "most wofully shall their presumption be punished," &c.
-(Lord, have mercy on us.)
-"The hour is yet to come, yea nigh at hand-(how long first do you reckon?)-when the 'Journal' and its junto shall say, I have appeared too early."-"Then infamy shall be laid bare to the public gaze."
-Suddenly the General appears to relent at the severity with which he is treating us and he exclaims, "The condemnation of my enemies is the inevitable result of my own defense."
-For your health's sake dear General, do not permit your tenderness of heart to afflict you so much on our account.
+Again the Republican comes forth with a mere passing remark that "public" opinion has decided in favor of Gen. Adams, and intimates that he will give himself no more trouble about the matter.
+In the meantime Adams himself is prowling about and, as Burns says of the devil, "For prey, and holes and corners tryin'," and in one instance goes so far as to take an old acquaintance of mine several steps from a crowd and, apparently weighed down with the importance of his business, gravely and solemnly asks him if "he ever heard Lincoln say he was a deist."

+Anon the Republican comes again: "We invite the attention of the public to General Adams's communication," &c.
+"The victory is a great one, the triumph is overwhelming."
+I really believe the editor of the Illinois Republican is fool enough to think General Adams leads off-"Authors most egregiously mistaken, &c.
+Most wofully shall their presumption be punished," &c.
+(Lord have mercy on us.)
+"The hour is yet to come, yea, nigh at hand-(how long first do you reckon?)-when the Journal and its junto shall say, I have appeared too early."
+"Their infamy shall be laid bare to the public gaze."
+Suddenly the General appears to relent at the severity with which he is treating us and he exclaims: "The condemnation of my enemies is the inevitable result of my own defense."
+For your health's sake, dear Gen., do not permit your tenderness of heart to afflict you so much on our account.
 For some reason (perhaps because we are killed so quickly) we shall never be sensible of our suffering.

 Farewell, General.
-I will see you again at Court, if not before-when and where we will settle the question whether you or the widow shall have the land.
+I will see you again at court if not before-when and where we will settle the question whether you or the widow shall have the land.
+A. LINCOLN.